 Brigadier (Retd) Trevor Minter OBE DL

-Brigadier Minter has been a Deputy Lieutenant since 2002 and has served on the Lord-Lieutenant’s honours and awards committee.
+Brigadier Minter has been a Deputy Lieutenant since 2002.
+He was appointed Vice Lord-Lieutenant in November 2020 and chairs the Lord-Lieutenant’s honours and awards committee.

 He then worked for 6 years as the Kent Partnership Director working for Kent County Council.
 This involved responsibility for supporting the Kent Strategic Partnership, bringing together public service providers, business leaders and representatives of the community and voluntary sectors.

-Since 2008 he has worked personally for Sir Roger De Haan co-ordinating a wide ranging charitable and business portfolio focused on the regeneration of their home-town of Folkestone.
-He has a lead executive role for the Roger De Haan Charitable Trust and supports the Folkestone Harbour and Seafront Development Company including several directorships.
-He chairs the Shepway Sports Trust/ F51 Foundation and Academy FM Folkestone.
-He is a trustee/director of Creative Folkestone, the Three Hills Sport Park and Friends of the Folkestone Academy Trust.
+From 2008 to 2023 he worked personally for Sir Roger De Haan co-ordinating a wide ranging charitable and business portfolio focused on the regeneration of their home-town of Folkestone.
+He had a lead executive role for the Roger De Haan Charitable Trust and supported the Folkestone Harbour and Seafront Development Company including several directorships.
+He chaired The Sports Trust, Three Hills Sports Park and Academy FM Folkestone charities.
+He was a trustee/director of Creative Folkestone and Friends of the Folkestone Academy Trust.